rdelos747/SDL_Game_Library/readme.md

 - Type SDL_Point.
 Initial 0, 0.
 - Center point of Object.
 Object is rendered at point (x - center.x, y - center.y).

+**collisionLayer**
+- Type int.
+Initial 0.
+- Used to differentiate different objects for collision detection.

 **sprites**
 - Type std::vector<Sprite*>.
 Initial [].
 - Vector of Sprite pointers.
 An Object can contain however many Sprites necessary (perhaps for different visual states, animations, etc...).
 - TODO: consider making this private, so child object cannot directly interact with this vector.
 Child should interact using getters/ setters.

+**text**
+- Type Text*.
+Initial NULL.
+- Text object used for rendering text to the screen.

 **activeSprite**
 - Type int.
 Initial 0.